 Whether it's a bleak December or the more mild weather we are becoming used to, you can still spend useful time in the garden during the last month of the year.
 David Coton suggests some garden jobs that can occupy the short days.

 Should you break the ice on your pond?
-Dan Everton gets asked this question all the time by customers when they come to the Garden Centre in the winter.
+Dan Everton, Garden Site's aquatics expert, is asked this question by customers when they come to the Garden Centre during the winter.

 For many years I believed that it was to the benefit of the pond and its inhabitants to ensure that there was a hole in the ice.

-You should also intervene if fish are in the pond or if the bottom of the pond has decaying matter such as leaves that produce noxious gases.
+So the jury is probably still out although any snow should be brushed off and I would still recommend introducing oxygen if there are fish in the pond especially if the bottom of the pond has decaying matter such as leaves that produce noxious gases.

 The answer to the question I am continually asked is therefore not as simple as it might seem.
-It's practically impossible to avoid leaves drifitng to the bottom of a pond so it's probably best to err on the side of caution especially if you are a fishkeeper.
+It's practically impossible to avoid leaves drifting to the bottom of a pond so I would say that it's probably best to err on the side of caution especially if you are a fishkeeper.